R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

    ```

 > [!important]
-> If you are mounting a folder from MacOS, please make sure the folder is **case-sensitive**.
-Be default, files and folders used in MacOS are **case-insensitive**.
-To create a case-sensitive folder in MacOS, please check [this blog](https://brianboyko.medium.com/a-case-sensitive-src-folder-for-mac-programmers-176cc82a3830).
+> If you are mounting a folder from macOS, please make sure the folder is **case-sensitive**.
+Be default, files and folders used on macOS are **case-insensitive**.
+To create a case-sensitive folder on macOS, please check [this blog](https://brianboyko.medium.com/a-case-sensitive-src-folder-for-mac-programmers-176cc82a3830).

 ## Developing R3BRoot in the container

 Developing the R3BRoot program can also be done inside the container.
 Again there are two containers for x86_64 and ARM machines, which include almost all compilers, software and third party libraries needed to compile R3BRoot.

 > [!note]
-> upexp is not installed in the container as it's badly designed and completely chaotic.
+> `upexp` is not installed in the container as it's badly designed and completely chaotic.
 If you need to use experimental data, use those already mapped data in .root files.

 ### In GSI servers

 Choose any GSI servers (e.g. `lustre.hpc.gsi.de`) which have `apptainer` available.
-Then create a Apptainer container with:
+Then create an Apptainer container with:

 ```bash
 apptainer build --fix-perms fedora.sif docker://yanzhaowang/r3bdev:fedora-latest